Uppington: Businesses

 Raby Sawmill works in association with Raby Estate.
-Raby sawmill was opened 30 years ago to offer locals sustainably sourced wood to aid construction, building schemes and restoration projects to restore old timber framed housing.
+Raby sawmill was opened to the public 30 years ago to offer locals sustainably sourced wood to aid construction, building schemes and restoration projects to restore old timber framed housing.
 The saw mill is completely open to the public at certain hours as is the Raby Estate.

 Wroxeter & Uppington Cricket Club

 Wroxeter & Uppington Cricket Club was formed in 1906 by local members of the parish and the surrounding area.
 For the first 12 years of the club's existence it was based at Donnington village.
 The club moved to its present ground after the end of the First World War.
 The present pavilion used opened in 1971, around the time of completion of the club's changing facilities.
 The cricket club is located between the large Shropshire towns of Shrewsbury and Telford, situated in the Parish of Wroxeter and Uppington, North-West of Uppington.
 In 2001 the cricket club joined the new pyramid scheme and entered the Birmingham Cricket League where they were largely successful.
 However, in 2005 Wroxeter & Uppington returned to the Shropshire County Cricket League Division Two.
 The cricket team won the Shropshire cricket league knockout in 2009 and 2010.
 Following this in 2011 they won the Shropshire cricket league division one title.
 The current 2nd XI is now in the Shropshire County Cricket Premier Reserve Division One after their 4 league wins and promotions in the last 5 years.
 The Wroxeter & Uppington Cricket Club have merged with the Wroxeter Mercenaries.